Why F1: Drive to Survive season 4 can only ever disappoint

 An impossible task

-Drive to Survive season 4 still employs all the familiar tricks to help its audience relive those fist-clenching moments: cut shots of sadness to mirror the on-track woes.
-A particularly energetic crew member embodying the on-track passes.
+Of course, Drive to Survive season 4 still employs all the familiar tricks to help its audience relive those fist-clenching scenes: cut shots of sadness to mirror the on-track woes.
+A particularly energetic crew member embodying the tension of a high-speed overtake.
 It's still one of the best Netflix shows, don't get me wrong.

-But it’s also clear that it will conjure the same feeling of awe that reality presented us with in 2021 - a pleasant reminder that sport is at its best when the unthinkable unfolds before our eyes.
+But it’s also clear that Drive to Survive's latest episodes can't conjure the same feeling of awe that reality presented us with in 2021 – a pleasant reminder that sport is at its best when the unthinkable unfolds before our eyes.

-That’s not to say the interviews and forensic reliving of the entire year won’t entertain and provide a fascinating level of insight… but the finale in Abu Dhabi still exalts and hurts fans in equal measure, and no documentary can top that.
+That’s not to say the interviews and forensic reliving of the entire racing year won’t entertain and provide a fascinating level of insight, but the finale in Abu Dhabi still exalts and hurts fans in equal measure, and no documentary can ever hope to replicate that lived experience.

-In the past, criticism has been levelled at the docuseries for its tendency to exaggerate action on and off the race track.
+In the past, criticism has been levelled at Drive to Survive for its tendency to exaggerate action on and off the race track.
 Supposedly fictional rivalries, dirty politics and backstage bust-ups have become a feature of a show that has been credited with revitalizing interest in a traditionally inaccessible sport.

 In some cases, that criticism holds water – in season 3, for instance, on-screen tensions between McLaren teammates Lando Norris and Carlos Sainz were later rubbished by the drivers themselves.